Nyaungyan Min: Legacy

-In contrast to over 250 years of poly-centrism following Pagan Empire's collapse, the interregnum following Toungoo Empire's fall was brief.
+In contrast to over 250 years of poly-centrism following Pagan Empire's collapse, the interregnum following the Toungoo Empire's fall was brief.
 While he died before the restoration was complete, Nyaungyan is credited with launching the process.
 His success in reuniting the most populous and traditional base of power in the country paved the way for the eventual reunification of the country by his successor Anaukpetlun (who went on to restore the Toungoo Empire less Siam, Lan Xang and Manipur by 1622.)
 Nyaungyan's decision to reacquire the Near Shan states before venturing south is seen as a key factor: "If one wanted the whole country, that region [Shan states] had to be secured first before the coasts could be taken."
 The control of Upper Burma and near Shan states gave his successors "a huge reservoir of men and materiel" to take on several small, depopulated kingdoms to the south.
 Equally important were his administrative reforms, many of which were continued to be carried out by his successors.
 Some of the orders from his court were reissued in toto by his successors all the way to the last king of the Toungoo dynasty.

 In all, Nyaungyan Min is remembered as the founder of the Nyaungyan dynasty, also referred to as "Later Toungoo dynasty" or "Restored Toungoo dynasty" by Western historians.

 Family

 Nyaungyan Min and his chief queen Khin Hpone Myint had three sons and one daughter.
-He also had nine sons and ten daughters by minor queens/concubines.
-He had a total of 12 sons and 11 daughters.
+He also had 11 sons and 8 daughters by minor queens/concubines.
+He had a total of 14 sons and 9 daughters.

 His children by the chief queen were:

+Nyaungyan Min had 9 junior queens who bore him children: